How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Make talking points | Certification and education, Years of relevant work experience, results and accomplishments, unique abilities and skills (e.g. multilingualism) Knowledge of the industry, Training potential |
+Make talking points | Education & certification, Years of relevant work experience, results and achievements, unique ability and traits (e.g. bi-lingualism), Industry knowledge, Potential for training |

-Be flexible | Consider alternative incentives such as incentive structures based on performance rather than Base salary (?).
-You must remain professional throughout the negotiation process. |
+Keep your mind open | Ask about alternative incentives like incentive structures based on performance rather than Base salary. (?).
+Keep your professional conduct throughout the negotiation process. |

-Practice active listening | Listening is equally as important in these types of conversations.
-Learn from these discussions and incorporate it into any future conversations you’ll probably be involved in. |
+Practice active listening | Listening is equally important as communicating during these types of conversations.
+Take what you have learned from these discussions and apply it to future negotiations that you’re likely to take part in. |

 Frequently Answered Questions